-- 1. A current certificate of survey confirms that the vessel is seaworthy. - 2.
+- 1. A current certificate of survey has been provided for the vessel - 2.
 A Police submission was received and considered as summarised at submission analysis below. - 3.
 No public submissions were received relating to any issues with the application. - 4.
-I am satisfied that the statutory advertising requirements have been met. - 5.
-Having reviewed all the material, I am satisfied that granting this vessel liquor licence will not be detrimental to the local or broader community.
+Plan of vessel provided. - 5.
+I am satisfied that the statutory advertising requirements have been met. - 6.
+Having reviewed all the material, I am satisfied that granting this application for a vessel liquor licence will not be detrimental to the local or broader community.